rhysmoggs/ms3-final-cocktails/README.md

 - Social links in footer, linking to creator/website social links and provides ways to contact them.
 - Name of website along with copyright info in footer.
 - All clickable images, buttons, links etc have a hovering cursor/pointer to signify that that element can be interacted with.
 The majority of these elements being visually promted either throgh a short zoom in/out animation, colour change or highlighting.
+- A Flash text appears at the top of the webpage whenever a user or admin completes a task - by either adding, editing or deleting information.
+They are informed of this.

 Here's a breakdown of all the design features on each of the main webpages within The Cocktail Cabinet website: